 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care Commission to End Potential funding allocations to address homeless needs will complement the CoC Continuum of Care Homelessness Strategy.
-Ten-Year Plan to End Commission to End Potential funding allocations to address homeless needs will be consistent with Homelessness Homelessness the Ten-Year Plan to End Homelessness.
+Continuum of Care Commission to End Potential funding allocations to address homeless needs will complement the CoC Homelessness Strategy.
+Ten Year Plan to End Commission to End Potential funding allocations to address homeless needs will be consistent with the Homelessness Homelessness Ten-Year Plan to End Homelessness.